Targeted Early Intervention Resource (TEIR)

 - grade 2 placement

-- recent reading assessments indicate a need for targeted intervention
+- recent assessments indicate a need for targeted intervention particularly in phonics, phonemic awareness, and fluency

-TEIR applications are reviewed by the TEIR Screening Committee once per year; early spring.
-There are two intakes per school year, with each cohort attending for 16 weeks, afterwards students return to their home school.
-Referrals are submitted to the District Case Manager, High Incidence.
+TEIR applications are reviewed by the TEIR screening Committee once per year in early spring.
+There are two intakes per school year with each cohort attending for approximately 16 weeks.
+Afterwards, students return to their home school.
+Referrals are submitted to the District Case Manager of Learning Support.
+Deadlines are posted on the Student Support SharePoint.

 - completed “Pre-Referral Intervention Strategies” (PRIS) form